Azure/azure-devops-cli-extension/doc/migrations.md

 # Enterprise live migrations (ELM)

-The `az devops migrations` command group manages enterprise live migrations for repositories.
+The `az devops migrations` command group (Preview) manages enterprise live migrations for repositories.
+Availability may be limited (for example, to 1P/allowlisted users).

 ## Prerequisites